 For those looking to engage in some outdoor activities there are plenty of golf courses, the most premier of which include Royal Johor Country Club and Tanjung Puteri Resort.
 Other activities in the area include boat diving, snorkeling trips, and various excursions around the island.

 Since Singapore is just across the Causeway, it is also common for travelers to take days trips across the way.
 Some of Singapore's best attractions include the Marina Bay Sands Hotel with its iconic rooftop pool, the Gardens by the Bay, and Universal Studios Singapore, amongst much more.

 Food and DiningMalaysian cuisine typically results from a mix of Malay, Chinese, Indian, Indonesian, and ethnic Bornean cooking traditions.
 Due to its proximity to Singapore, the Johor Bahru area dishes are similar to those across the border.
 One such common dish is laksa-a spicy noodle soup based in curry coconut milk and made with chicken, shrimp, or fish.
 Hainanese chicken rice is another popular meal, adapted from a dish brought by Chinese immigrants.
 Rice is generally the central component to traditional Malay dishes, served with accompaniments or relishes like sambal, a relish-like sauce made from chili peppers.
 One of Malaysia's most popular foods is satay, which consists of marinated beef and chicken pieces skewered with wooden sticks and cooked on a charcoal grill.
 Street food culture is very popular in Johor Bahru with plenty of options available along Jalan Wong Ah Fook.

 The best prices for buses and trains in Malaysia can be found on 12Go.
-They let you search across all bus, train, and airline routes throughout Asia.
+They let you search across all bus, train, and airline routes throughout the region.